ashleytsmith/Brick-Breaker/README.md

 Run within Visual Studio Code:

-Click on one of the classes (any file with a .java extension) and the click the run java button.
+Click on one of the classes (any file with a .java extension) and the click the run button.
 This should give the option to run the main function located in Frame.java (make sure your OS allows VSstudio access to run the program).

 ## How to run and edit using the command line (quicker to setup if want to view the project quiclkly)